-Fill the water tank by opening the exterior gravity feed water fill door.
-A high-pressure RV/Marine FDA approved drinking water hose of at least 1⁄2-in. diameter made from material that is tasteless, odorless, and non-toxic can now be inserted, or use a clean bucket and funnel to fill the tank.
+Fill the water tank by opening the main sliding door to access the gravity feed water fill cap.
+A high-pressure RV/Marine FDA approved drinking water hose of at least 1⁄2-in. diameter made from material that is tasteless, odorless, and non-toxic can now be inserted.
 It's a good idea to let the water run through a hose for a short time to flush it out.
 RVers sometimes fill their tanks with "home" water to avoid strange water that may be distasteful to them on short outings.
 Remember, the more water you carry in the Fresh Water tank, the less cargo carrying capacity you have for other items.

-The amount of water in the tank may be checked on the Monitor Panel, or you may fill the tank until water flows out of the fill.
+The amount of water in the tank may be checked on the Multiplex Control Panel.
+Keep watch of the water level as the water fill is essentially on the interior of the unit.

-Fill the water heater by opening the hot side of either the galley, wet-bath, or exterior shower faucet and turning on the water pump switch located under the galley roof locker or by connecting to an exterior city water source.
-Close the cold side of all faucets.
-For some time the open faucet will only sputter.
+Open the hot side of the galley faucet and turn on the water pump switch located on the monitor panel.
+For some time, the open faucet may only sputter.
 This is because the water heater is being filled and air is being pushed out through the lines.
-Once the water heater is full, a steady stream of water will come from the faucet.

-Now open a cold faucet.
-It will sputter for a short time, but will soon expel a steady stream.
+Once the water heater is full, a steady stream of water will flow from the faucet.
+Now, open a cold faucet.
+It may sputter for a short time, but will soon expel a steady stream.
 All other faucets can now be opened until all air is expelled.

-Once the system is filled with water and the faucets are closed, the water pump will shut off.
+Once the system is filled with water and the faucets closed, the water pump will shut off.
 When a faucet is opened, the pump will come back on automatically.
 If the faucet is just barely open, it is normal for the pump to cycle on and off rapidly.